Echo Show: 10 New Updates to Amazon Echo

 Why is that?

-Because the sound quality of Echo is mediocre compared to proven brands.
+Because the sound quality of the Echo is mediocre compared to proven brands like Bose or Sonos.
 This may not matter to most consumers, but audiophiles would be overjoyed if the Echo could improve its speaker quality.

 The updates should also help Alexa respond better in noisy environments and make it less likely that you'll need to shout the wake word to get started.

-A black or white cylindrical speaker looks fine, but it's not a one size fits all option.
+A black or white cylindrical speaker looks pretty but it stands out too much sometimes.

 No More Delays

-The futuristic Echo promises to fix syncing problems between your smart speaker and your internet router.
+Echo Show promises to fix syncing problems between your smart speaker and the router.

 Many present routers are not familiar with smart devices like the Echo, so it's up to Amazon to help bring them together.

-They also need to be aware of how the router's firmware updates might interfere with the Echo so that interaction with Alexa don't lag.
+They also need to be aware of how the router's firmware updates might interfere with the Echo so that interaction with Alexa doesn't lag.

-Future routers will be programmed to better handle smart products, but right now it'll be up to Amazon to bring their smart speaker up to speed.
+Future routers will be programmed to better handle smart products, but right now it'll be up to Amazon to bring their smart speakers up to speed.